timoski/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Design and Test a Model Architecture

 As a first step, I decided to normalize the images by subtracting 128 from all pixels and dividing all pixels by 128.
+In addition I used Image Augementation as mentioned as recommondation from the Review.
+For augmentation I use a function I found online: https://github.com/vxy10/ImageAugmentation/blob/master/img_transform_NB.ipynb
+The transform_image function uses Affine Transformation to rotate the image.
+Therefore the the classifier gets more robust to overfitting.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.